mjolewis/Financial-Derivative-Pricing-Application/README.md

 Finally, you can use the Put-Call relationship as a mechanism to calculate the Call (or Put) price for a corresponding Put (or Call) price or as a mechanism to check if a given set of Put and Call prices satisfy parity.
 If not, then an arbitrage opportunity exists.

 ***Mesher***\
-Creates a one dimensional domain of mesh points.
+Creates a one-dimensional domain of mesh points.
 The mesh points are bounded by [start, stop] and separated by a step size.
 You can use the Mesher to create a mesh array of a monotonically increasing range for any of the Option datum.

 This mesh array is fed into the Matrix.